DR PIA MENZIES

 We provide an alternative to NHS services, funded by individuals or families, some health insurance companies, legal or statutory services.

 We regret we are unable to provide free services.

-Children and young people who are anxious, panicky, depressed, obsessional, self-harming, suicidal or have eating disorders are very familiar to me - but every person is different and each context unique.
+We see children and young people with a broad range of difficulties.
+They may be panicky, depressed, obsessional, self-harming, suicidal, angry, confused, unable to concentrate or have eating disorders - but every person is different and each context unique.
 It is often helpful to work with the young person, with parents, and at times with the family all together in order to make changes; there is no magic wand.